Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 ### Azure Storage persistence

 Due to restrictions of Azure Storage Tables it is not possible to list all endpoints or migrate multiple endpoints.
-Therefore the `--endpoint` option has to be specified for all the commands.
+Therefore the `--endpoint` option must be specified for all commands.

 ### Azure Storage Queues transport